HEnquist/camilladsp/websocket.md

 If additionally the "wait" flag is given, it will wait for a config to be uploaded via the websocket server before starting the processing.

+By default the websocket server binds to the address 127.0.0.1, which means it's only accessible locally (on the same machine).
+If it should be also available to remote machines, give the IP address of the interface where it should be available with the `-a` option.
+Giving 0.0.0.0 will bind to all interfaces.

 The available commands are:

 ### General